Water Bath Canning Learnings…

 Don’t let you jars touch each other or the sides of the water bath canner when you put them into it.

 Once you have removed the jars from the water, place them on a kitchen towel overnight to cool down.
-Make sure the lid has been sucked under by then, if they have not then use then refrigerate these ones and use them right away.
+Make sure the lid has been sucked under by then, if they have not then refrigerate these ones and use them as if they are fresh.
+(You can re-can them also if you do this quickly).

 The length of time you can for will vary depending on your attitude.
 So, you’ll need to look this up online and make adjustments.